arma7x/progress/readme.md

 # Progress

-> Simple PWA to track your life goals
+> Simple PWA to track your life goals and progress stored in IndexDB

 ## Install